-X.4.1.11 Performed Procedure Protocols
+44.4.1.11 Performed Procedure Protocols

-In addition to the Defined Procedure Protocols that are the focus of this profile, DICOM also has a Performed Procedure Protocol object to store the protocol parameters as they were actually performed for a given study.
-Performed Procedure Protocol objects would reflect any parameter adjustments made by the technologist or the Acquisition Modality itself in the course of setting up and running the protocol.
-This object is specific to the study and can be stored inside the Study folder on the Image Archive.
+- 660 In addition to the Defined Procedure Protocols that are the focus of this profile, DICOM also has a Performed Procedure Protocol instance to store the protocol parameters as they were actually performed for a given study.
+Performed Procedure Protocol instances would reflect any parameter adjustments made by the technologist or the Acquisition Modality itself in the course of setting up and running the protocol.
+This object is specific to the study and can be stored inside the Study folder on the Image Archive. - 665

-Creation of these objects is not required for an Acquisition Modality to conform to this profile.
+An Acquisition Modality in this profile is not required to be able to create these objects.
 If an Acquisition Modality does choose to generate these, there are several potentially useful applications:

-• A Protocol Manager could retrieve Performed Protocols for scans in the department and compare them to the corresponding Defined Protocol to determine how closely the technologists were adhering to the standard protocols or to understand what kinds of changes are being made at execution time.
-The interface could highlight changes that

-- violated Defined Protocol constraints, or analyze how frequently different values were used for certain parameters.
+- A Protocol Manager could retrieve Performed Protocols for scans in the department and compare them to the corresponding Defined Protocol to determine how closely the technologists were adhering to the standard protocols or to understand what kinds of changes are being made at execution time.
+The interface could highlight changes that violated Defined Protocol constraints, or analyze how frequently different values were used for certain parameters.
 Note that doing this would result in the Protocol Manager hosting patient information. - An Acquisition Modality could retrieve the Performed Protocol for a prior scan of a patient and attempt to make the follow-up scan as similar as possible to support easy comparison.
 If the prior scan was performed on the same model/version, it could be repeated quite closely.
 If the prior scan was performed on a different make/model, the Acquisition Modality would need to select or create a new protocol with corresponding parameter values, but that could be quite difficult.
-Note that some similarity could be achieved by taking a similar Defined Protocol and using some information from image header values or dose reports. - In the absence of Performed Procedure Protocol instances, some acquisition and reconstruction parameters are also available in the attributes of the resulting DICOM images.
+Note that some similarity could be achieved by taking a similar Defined Protocol and using some information from image header values or dose reports.

+In the absence of Performed Procedure Protocol instances, some acquisition and reconstruction parameters are also available in the attributes of the resulting DICOM images.
 These parameters can be compared to the Defined Procedure Protocols too.